IPVanish Expert Hands-On Review in 2025

 Looking at some of the essential features, IPVanish and Perfect Privacy are pretty comparable:

-I was disappointed when I found out that Perfect Privacy significantly slows down my internet speed and it only has apps for Windows and Linux devices … They only have email customer service … and it also sucks that the Swiss-based company is located within a 5-Eyes Alliance cooperating country.
+We were disappointed to find out that Perfect Privacy significantly slows down our internet speed and it only has apps for Windows and Linux devices … They only have email customer service … and it also sucks that the Swiss-based company is located within a 5-Eyes Alliance cooperating country.

 However, Perfect Privacy does have some nifty features that IPVanish is lacking: